rockyzhang24/dotfiles/.config/nvim/README.md

 # ✨ Features

 I'm a minimalist, adhering to the KISS principle and embracing the philosophy of "do one thing and do it better".
-I only install and use plugins that are absolutely essential.
-I dislike those all-in-one plugins.
-I prefer plugins that enhance the native functionality of Vim and strongly avoid those that modify Vim's original features.
-For functionalities that can be achieved with just a few lines of code, I prefer to implement them myself:
+I only install the plugins that are absolutely essential, avoiding all-in-one solutions.
+I favor plugins that enhance Vim’s native functionality while steering clear of those that alter its original behavior.
+For features that are straightforward to implement, I prefer to create them myself, maximizing reliability and control.

+Functionalities I implemented:

 * Comprehensive and aesthetic statusline: [Statusline](./lua/rockyz/statusline.lua)
 * Concise LSP progress message in bottom right: [LSP progress](./lua/rockyz/lsp/progress.lua)